Muramara/Blog-Post-Site-with-RESTful-API/README.md

 handles adding new posts, *PATCH*, which handles editing specific posts, and *DELETE*,

-whch handels deleting specific posts.
+which handles deleting specific posts.

 **server.js**:

-This file is linked to the website and its main responsibility is to communuicate the requests
+This file is linked to the website and its main responsibility is to communicate the requests

 of the website to the API.
 It also handles website navigation.